singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 ***Please note that this guide assumes you have Ruby 2.1 and up, RubyGems and Bundler installed !!!***

-For information about installing and handling Ruby with Bundler please see [this documentation](http://bundler.io/).
+For information about installing and handling Ruby with Bundler please see [the official documentation](http://bundler.io/).

+For excellent guides that'll help you set up Ruby with bundler, whichever way you prefer and on whichever OS you might be on, try the excellent guides on [Go Rails website](https://gorails.com/setup/).

 ### Setup Nanoc
 Instead of installing Nanoc gem by gem, we'll setup the site with bundler and a gemfile from the beginning, to specify what gems we want to install, all in one file.